Octopush18/Chatbot/README.md

 readme_content = """
 # Build a Chatbot for your Data

-## Setting Up and Understanding the User Interface
+# Setting Up and Understanding the User Interface

-## Understanding The Worker: Document Processing and Conversation Management Worker Part 1
+# Understanding The Worker: Document Processing and Conversation Management Worker Part 1

-## Understanding The Worker: Document Processing and Conversation Management Worker Part 2
+# Understanding The Worker: Document Processing and Conversation Management Worker Part 2

-## Understanding The Server
+# Understanding The Server

-## (Optional) Advance Exercise With Flask by Completing practice_server.py

-## (Optional) Explaining Java Script File Script.js

-## Running the Application
+# Running the Application

 ## Conclusion

 **Build a Chatbot for your Data**
-*Estimated time needed: 60 min*

 ### Introduction
 In this project, you will create a chatbot for your own pdf file using Flask, a popular web framework, and Langchain, another popular framework for working with Large Language Models (LLMs).
 The chatbot you develop will not just interact with users via text but also comprehend and answer questions related to the content of a specific document.